 Low vision professionals are a part of your plan of care if you are losing your vision due to glaucoma.
-If you and your doctor determine that your quality of life could benefit from rehabilitation, ask him or her to refer you to the Envision Vision Rehabilitation Clinic, or call us to set up an appointment at 316-440-1600.
+If you and your doctor determine that your quality of life could benefit from rehabilitation, ask them to refer you to the Envision Vision Rehabilitation Clinic, or call us to set up an appointment at 316-440-1600!

 To learn more about comprehensive vision rehabilitation services from Envision, please visit www.envisionus.com/bicknell-envision-vision-rehabilitation-center.